 What Is Jamaican Blue Mountain Coffee?

 This illusive coffee is one of the most expensive roasts that you can find.
 It’s upwards of 4 times the going rate for your average pound of beans.
 But loyalists to this rare coffee will swear that it’s absolutely worth it.
 They come from an incredibly small coffee growing region, grown in some of the most ideal conditions in the world.
-Certified beans come from only a handful of estates, and most of the roasters that buy the green beans treat them with the utmost respect and care.
+Certified beans come from only a handful of estates.
+Most of the roasters that buy the green beans treat them with the utmost respect and care.
 These factors combine to give you an incredibly flavorful brew.

 Why Is Jamaican Blue Mountain Coffee So Expensive?